dliu18/dliu18.github.io/_pages/about.md

 I am a final-year computer science Ph.D. candidate at Northeastern University, affiliated with the [Network Science Institute](https://www.networkscienceinstitute.org/) and advised by Professor [Tina Eliassi-Rad](http://eliassi.org/).
 My research interests lie at the intersection of graph machine learning, algorithmic fairness, and the societal impact of AI.
 I am supported by the NSF GRFP.

-In August 2025, I will begin as an [Assistant Research Professor](https://datasciencecenter.cornell.edu/professorship-program/) (postdoc) at Cornell mentored by Professors Moon Duchin and Jon Kleinberg.
+In August 2025, I will begin as an [Assistant Research Professor](https://datasciencecenter.cornell.edu/professorship-program/) (postdoc) at Cornell's Center for Data Science for Enterprise and Society.

 My research aims to improve the trustworthiness of machine learning applied to complex systems.
 I focus on developing representation learning that is [efficient](https://arxiv.org/abs/2405.00172), [stable](https://dliu18.github.io/files/papers/stable/stable-Main-SDM-23.pdf), and [fair](https://arxiv.org/abs/2310.09687).